Nikanwar3/next-og-generator/README.md

 ## 🤝 Contributing

-Contribution, issue, and feature requests are welcome.
+Contributions, issues, and feature requests are welcome.
 Feel free to check the issues page.

 ## 📝 License